JoramKeijser/elfn1_reconstruction/README.md

 bash scripts/download_sequences.sh
 ```
 Use the seed sequences to find Elfn1 homologs, do reciprocal BLAST to call their orthology, lower dataset redundancy, and align the resulting sequences.
 This will take less than an hour on a laptop.
 The results will be a folder `seed_to_ali`.
+Specifically have a look at the `05_clean-aligned-dataframe.csv` and `06_alignment.fasta` files.
+The former is the input for the next step, the latter can be viewed in an alignment viewer.
 ```
 python scripts/create_seed_dataset.py
 ```